Annual Salary Calculator 2026

 | 90th percentile | ~$140,000 | ~$67.31/hr | Top 10% of earners |

-For full state-by-state and industry breakdowns, see our average American salary guide.
-For comparison of salary vs hourly employment structures, see our salary vs hourly guide.
+For full state-by-state and industry breakdowns, see our average American salary guide and salary by occupation guide.
 To understand how your annual salary translates to actual net pay in your state, use the take-home pay calculator.

 How do I calculate annual salary from hourly wage?

-How do I calculate salary for part-time hours?
+How do I calculate annual salary for part-time hours?

 Does annual salary include overtime pay?